benplay2/google_home_starter/README.md

     * `DEV=`  `TRUE` if you are on desktop, or `FALSE` if you are on your raspberry pi
     * `PORT=` `8000` for development, `80` or `443` for HTTP or HTTPS
     * `PASS=` Whatever you want your password to be
-5. Run `npm start` to launch the server
+5. Run `npm start` to launch the server (Note: may need to use sudo)

 When you make a POST request to the server, follow this structure:
 `http://ipaddresshere/API/switches/sw1?password=yourpasswordhere`